 4 - National Identity of Romantic Pianists

 Louis Moreau Gottschalk (May 8, 1829 – December 18, 1869) was an American composer and pianist, best known as a virtuoso performer of his own romantic piano works.
 He spent most of his working career outside of the United States.
 Life and career Gottschalk was born in New Orleans to a Jewish businessman from London and a Creole mother.
 He had six brothers and sisters, five of whom were half-siblings by his father's mulatto mistress.
 His family lived for a time in a tiny cottage at Royal and Esplanade in the Vieux Carré.
 Louis later moved in with relatives at 518 Conti Street; his maternal grandmother Bruslé and his nurse Sally had both been born in Saint-Domingue (known later as Haiti).
+He was therefore exposed to a variety of musical traditions, and played the piano from an early age.
 Louis Moreau Gottschalk

 Souvenir de Porto Rico, Op.
 31, is a musical composition for piano by American composer Louis Moreau Gottschalk written from 1857 during a tour in Puerto Rico.
-Dedicated to the Dutch piano virtuoso and salon music composer Ernest Henry Lubeck, and published in Mainz circa 1860 with the subtitle of Marche de Gibaros, [ 1 ] it is based on the Christmas folk song Si me dan pasteles, denmelos calientes, performed by local peasants known as Jíbaros. [ 2 ] The piece makes free use of Latin and Afro-American melodies and rhythms almost fifty years before early ragtime and jazz would popularize its use.
+Dedicated to the Dutch piano virtuoso and salon music composer Ernest Henry Lubeck, and published in Mainz circa 1860 with the subtitle of Marche de Gibaros, it is based on the Christmas folk song Si me dan pasteles, denmelos calientes, performed by local peasants known as Jíbaros.
+The piece makes free use of Latin and Afro-American melodies and rhythms almost fifty years before early ragtime and jazz would popularize its use.
 History Souvenir de Porto Rico was written in the last trimester of 1857, when of Gottschalk's stay at the sugar plantation of English-born Mr. Souvenir de Porto Rico

-Robert Schumann Robert Schumann , [ 1 ] sometimes known as Robert Alexander Schumann, [ 2 ] (8 June 1810 – 29 July 1856) was a German composer, aesthete and influential music critic.
+Robert Schumann Robert Schumann (8 June 1810 – 29 July 1856) was a German composer and influential music critic.
 He is widely regarded as one of the greatest composers of the Romantic era.
-Schumann left the study of law to return to music, intending to pursue a career as a virtuoso pianist.
+Schumann left the study of law, intending to pursue a career as a virtuoso pianist.
 He had been assured by his teacher Friedrich Wieck that he could become the finest pianist in Europe, but a hand injury ended this dream.
 Schumann then focused his musical energies on composing.

 Dichterliebe, 'The Poet's Love' (composed 1840), is the best-known song cycle of Robert Schumann (Op.
 48).
 The texts for the 16 songs come from the Lyrisches Intermezzo of Heinrich Heine, composed 1822–1823, published as part of the poet's Das Buch der Lieder.
 Following the song-cycles of Franz Schubert (Die schöne Müllerin and Winterreise), those of Schumann constitute part of the central core of the genre in musical literature.
 The source: Heine's Lyrisches Intermezzo Heine's Lyrisches Intermezzo consists of a verse Prologue and 65 poems.
 Dichterliebe